COMM 100:

 4. COMMUNICATION, SYMBOLS, AND MEANING

-5. SOCIAL CHANGE AND MOVEMENTS
+5. SOCIAL CHANGE AND MOVEMENT

 6. PERSUASION, POLITICS, AND COMMUNICATION